serenity-bdd/serenity-bdd.github.io/docs/tutorials/first_test.md

 ## Creating Your First Serenity BDD Project

-We will be using the **[Serenity BDD with JUnit and Screenplay](https://github.com/serenity-bdd/serenity-junit-screenplay-starter)** template project to get a simple project up and running quickly.
+We will be using the **[Serenity BDD with JUnit](https://github.com/serenity-bdd/serenity-junit-screenplay-starter)** template project to get a simple project up and running quickly.

 :::note
 We'll be using a fairly conventional test automation style in this tutorial, using action classes and page objects.
 In the next tutorial, we'll see how to do all this using the Screenplay Pattern.
 :::

-Go to the [project template page on Github](https://github.com/serenity-bdd/serenity-junit-screenplay-starter) and click on [Use This Template](https://github.com/serenity-bdd/serenity-junit-screenplay-starter/generate).
+Go to the [project template page on Github](https://github.com/serenity-bdd/serenity-junit-pageobjects-starter) and click on [Use This Template](https://github.com/serenity-bdd/serenity-junit-pageobjects-starter/generate).

 ![](img/junit-template.png)